teuben/teunix/Install/Linux_U20.04.md

 4. Setting up your personal shell (and other dotfiles)
 5. Install 3rd party applications (zoom, slack, ..)

+###  grub

+My particular system already had a hacked way of using UEFI with Ubuntu 18, where previously Windows was located.
+I really should just go Legacy Boot only and really wipe all of Windows.
+I had a test U20 boot on a fast external M.2 boot drive, as I could not get it to boot (grub-install)  on the main drive.
+This in the end caused me even more headeaches (and a better understanding) of issues with who is sda and who is sdb.

+I had to assign the old "Microsoft reserved" partition (32M) to become the "BIOS boot" in order for this GPT drive to boot.
+Grub would otherwise have a variety of error messages.
+After this, since I had two drives, the commands **grub-devicemap**, **update-grub**, and **grub-install /dev/sda** would give me a clean boot without the forced plugged external SDD.

+This brief summary doesn't tell the whole frustrating story how many attempts and reboots this took me, but it was the better half of a Corona Sunday.
+Installing ubuntu is only 20 minutes.
+Buffing it up is probably 1-2 hours, but in my case a lot more.

 ## What packages are there?

 The following commands make a listing which I frequency consult via grep: